zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 "So you must know loads of magic already."
 The Weasleys were clearly one of those old wizarding families the pale boy in Diagon Alley had talked about.

 "I heard you went to live with Muggles," said Ron.
 "What are they like?"
 "Horrible -well, not all of them.
-My aunt and uncle and cousin are, though.
+My aunt and uncle and cousin are,though.
 Wish I'd had three wizard brothers."

 78